caleb531/automata/README.md

 )
 ```

-Please note that the below DTM code examples reference the above `dtm` object.

 #### DTM.read_input(self, input_str, step=False)

-The `read_input()` method checks whether or not the given string is accepted
-by the DTM.

-If the string is accepted, the method returns a tuple containing the state the
-machine stopped on (which presumably is a valid final state), as well as a
+Returns a tuple containing the final state the machine stopped on, as well as a
-`TMTape` object representing the DTM's internal tape.
+`TMTape` object representing the DTM's internal tape (if the input is accepted).

 ```python
 dtm.read_input('01')  # returns ('q4', TMTape('xy.'))
 ```

-If the string is rejected by the DTM, the method will raise a
-`RejectionException`.

 ```python
 dtm.read_input('011')  # raises RejectionException